krishna-das-m/krishna-das-m.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Certainly!
-Here's a revised version of your "About Me" paragraph for your website:

----

 I am Krishnadas Mohandas, a dedicated researcher and academic with a deep passion for exploring the intricacies of complex networks and their wide-ranging applications.
 As a member of the Group of Physics in Economics and Social Science (FENS), my work is focused on advancing innovative research that seeks to decode the complexities of social systems.